SonnyBirchallLboro/QTCAE-IDS/README.md

 upload this to github as it is much larger than 25MB.

+The FINN code is also uploaded which only operates in a FINN docker container on a specific version of Ubuntu on a machine that has a X86 architecure processor.

-TODO: Upload the FINN code and the corresponding PYNQ-Z2 PS code.
+TODO: Upload the PYNQ-Z2 PS code.